jibanCat/phys214_obsastro/cosmos_hw/README.md

 **b) Calculate σ 8 for this power spectrum using CAMB and explain what σ 8 means.**

 The σ8 is 0.82.
-The σ8 is the measure of amplitude on the linear power spectrum at scale of 8 h⁻¹Mpc.
+The σ8 is the measure of amplitude on the linear power spectrum at a scale of 8 h⁻¹Mpc.

 ## Prob 2.7 The Linear Growth Function